notjedi/notjedi.github.io/content/post/what-money-feels-like.md

 straight to the billing counter, without thinking about the price. billed all of em, it got to a whooping 6000 rupees. i have never bought clothes for 6k in my entire life, even if you had to account for an entire year, but i spent 6k on clothes in a single day. it really does feel very different when you are able to spend money without thinking.
+It feels empowering after being a disabled person for so long.